 It’s hard to say just how many businesses around the world have had problems with innovation, but the number is certainly sizable.
-This is plainly apparent when looking at the amount of businesses that used to be behemoths, on top of their respective fields (and even the world), and constantly heralded as ‘unstoppable’, only to come crashing down unceremoniously.
-Of these, there may have been a few whose problem was they were overambitious and flew too close to the sun, but most of them had the opposite issue: they never flew at all.
-From Blockbuster to Kodak and HTC to BlackBerry, it is apparent that despite there being a wide range factors that may lead to a business’s downfall, in the end it almost always comes down to just one thing: failing to innovate, which leads to falling behind the competition.
+This is plainly apparent when looking at the sheer amount of businesses that used to be behemoths, on top of their respective fields (and even the world), and constantly heralded as ‘unstoppable’, only to come crashing down unceremoniously.
+Of these, there may have been a few whose problem was that they were overambitious and flew too close to the sun, but most of them had the opposite issue: they never flew at all.
+From Blockbuster to Kodak and HTC to BlackBerry, it is apparent that despite there being a wide range of issues that may lead to a business’s downfall, in the end it almost always comes down to failing to innovate, which leads to falling behind the competition.

 When we consider this, one key question quickly emerges: Why couldn’t these businesses innovate?
-Sure, it’s likely that the immeasurable amount of complexity, bureaucracy, and red tape that came with their size may have made it challenging for them to innovate, but on the other hand they also had nearly unlimited resources to throw at the problem.
+Sure, it’s not unlikely that the immeasurable amount of complexity, bureaucracy, and red tape that came with their size may have made it challenging for them to innovate, but on the other hand they also had nearly unlimited resources to throw at the problem.
 And yet, they either misused (or even simply did not use) these resources for innovation.
 Why is this?
 Could it be that they did not realize its importance?
 This is unlikely, since innovation is and has always been crucial to getting ahead, and just about every good leader knows this.
 What, then, was the problem?
 Taking a closer look at the failure of these businesses, we can see from sources such as relevant interviews and articles on the issue that they had one of two mindsets regarding innovation: Either they were daunted by the finer details of its implementation and execution in their companies, or they simply disagreed on how best to implement it.
 Either way, these doubts and conflicts ultimately led to them being in an unfortunate situation where, before they knew it, they had gone from first place to last, with no way back.

 This was a difficult but avoidable predicament.
 The truth is, the multitude of ways to engage in innovation is not one of its weaknesses, but one of its most crucial strengths.
 There are various approaches to innovation, each with their own pros and cons.
 It isn’t really the approach that’s the problem.
 There really only are a few important keys to innovation, and certain major mistakes to be avoided.
 These are very succinctly explained in some of the great videos and talks about innovation that are out there.
 If an organization keeps these in mind with regard to their innovation strategy, they already have almost all their bases covered.
 But that’s the key word.
 Almost.
 Because these keys, while they appear quite simple, are only deceptively so, having far more layers and nuances that could easily throw everything into disarray when they pop up unexpectedly.
 Furthermore, the mistakes that are to be avoided are quite well-known, and yet clearly harder to avoid than they appear, looking at how many organizations keep falling into them.